Rishikesht1245/Youtube_Clone/README.md

 ## Features

--Responsive Design
+- Responsive Design
+  - The website is fully responsive, providing a seamless experience across various devices and screen sizes.
--Search and Category wise Data Fetching
+- Search and Category wise Data Fetching
+  - Search and Category wise Data fetching is done with the help of Axios Library and Rapid API

 ## Technologies and Third Party Modules Used